zhouziyue233/LLM-simulation/README.md

 ### Workflow

 1. Randomly generate a pair of prices and calculate corresponding profits and market share according to the Logit Bertrand model to start the conversational stream.
 2. At each period, each LLM agent is given the written prompt and the files of market history and past thinking.
-Market history contains historical information in the last 50 periods.
+Market history contains historical information in the last 30 periods.
+Past thinking contains reasoning in the last 3 periods.
 3. Each LLM agent start thinking and then gives a specific price, with deep thinking process saved in respective reasoning process file.
 4. Respective profit and market share are automatically calculated according to the Logit Bertrand model and saved in respective market history file.
-5. For each prompt prefix P1/P2, conduct 10 runs of 200-period experiment.
+5. For each prompt prefix P1/P2, conduct 10 runs of 100-period experiment.

 ![Figure 1: Illustration of Experiment Design](/figure_1.png)